gabriellabinde/Single-File-Questionnaire-Template/README.md

 # Single-File Questionnaire Template

 A zero-dependency, single-HTML-file framework for delivering self-report questionnaires in clinical or research settings.
-Drop it on any static host and it works: no server, no build step, no package manager.
+Drop it on any static host and it works - no server, no build step, no package manager.

 Built for psychologists, researchers, and developers who need to deploy a validated instrument quickly without a backend.